 Sure, some people still get away with a built-in laptop camera and microphone or an inexpensive webcam but if you want to do it properly, you need the right equipment.

-The Best vlogging camera 2019 on the market
+Top 8 Best vlogging cameras 2021 on the market

 If you want to excel at vlogging, basic home-use quality equipment will not get you very far.
 Fortunately, there are a number of great options on the market that will give you professional quality without breaking the bank.